electric-sql/pglite/docs/docs/filesystems.md

   })
   ```

-The IndexedDB filesystem works at the file level, storing whole files as blobs in IndexedDB.
+The IndexedDB filesystem works at the file level, storing whole files (Postgres has a single file per table or index) as blobs in IndexedDB.
 Flushing whole files can take a few milliseconds after each query.
 To aid in building responsive apps we provide a `relaxedDurability` mode that can be [configured when starting](./api.md#options) PGlite.
 Under this mode, the results of a query are returned immediately, and the flush to IndexedDB is scheduled to occur asynchronously afterwards.
 Typically, this is immediately after the query returns with no delay.

 ### Platform Support